 Over 20 years of reporting from the front lines of the Cold War, the evidence would suggest that I managed to overcome at least some of my barriers to writing.

 But for all that time, starting out on a BBC despatch or a Reuters feature remained, inwardly, pure torment.
-Odd, I know, given that I think it fair to say that I was viewed in my 30s as one of the most promising BBC correspondents of my generation.
+Odd, I know, given that I think it fair to say that I was viewed in my 30s as one of the more promising BBC correspondents of my generation.

-As I watched colleagues like Jeremy Bowen of the BBC, or Mark Wood as my successor with Reuters in East Berlin, or my old friend Timothy Garton-Ash going on to lifelong journalistic or academic brilliance with elegance and, it seemed to me, ease, I couldn’t understand why, for me, the writing and the politics felt such incredibly hard work.
-Inauthentic and somehow wrong.
+As I watched colleagues like Jeremy Bowen of the BBC, or Mark Wood as my successor with Reuters in East Berlin, or my old friend Timothy Garton-Ash going on to lifelong journalistic or academic brilliance with elegance and, it seemed to me, ease, I couldn’t understand why, for me, the writing and the politics felt such incredibly hard work – inauthentic and somehow wrong.

 Once I was back on base in London after 1992, no longer reporting from the field and in a management role at the World Service, my Bush House language service colleagues did occasionally share with me their bewilderment at the disconnect between the high-profile, high-flying and hyperactive foreign correspondent they used to know, and the awkward and often judgement-poor Regional Editor they experienced at editorial meetings and programme reviews.